smbsimon/smbsimon.github.io/work.md

 - I'm also currently working on a paper about the women who operated the Voder, the first electronic speech synthesizer, presented by AT&T/Bell Labs at the 1939 New York World's Fair.
 I'll be sharing this research in September 2023 at [SIGCIS](https://meetings.sigcis.org/).

-- At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented [a paper on medical scribes](https://journals.library.iit.edu/index.php/CEPE2023/article/view/265) and their role in salvaging the utility of electronic health records.
+- At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
+[The conference preceedings are published here.](https://journals.library.iit.edu/index.php/CEPE2023/article/view/265)

 - For an independent study I completed on Data & Power, my final project was to design my own [Data & Power syllabus](Data-Power-Syllabus.pdf).